Train Smarter: Have a Plan by Mick Wall

 Going to the gym and working on strength gives you the benefit of using equipment; barbells, weights, medicine balls, sleds, plyometric boxes for jumping, kettlebells etc.

 The selection of exercises for the gym is almost the same as for Home.
-But you can add weight and are capable of adding more upper body exercises using equipment.
+But you can add weight and are capable of adding more upper body exercises using the equipment.

 - Pull Ups